TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/DirectoryFilenames.rst

 Settings.cfg contains start urls for the intersphinx linking mechanism.

-Leave manuals you do not link to with the intersphinx linking in your manual, commented out.
+You must uncomment all manuals you use in your cross-references

 This is an up-to-date list of mappings commonly used:

 .. code-block:: none

+   [intersphinx_mapping]

    # h2document     = https://docs.typo3.org/typo3cms/HowToDocument/
    # t3contribute   = https://docs.typo3.org/typo3cms/ContributionWorkflowGuide/